dougeby/IntuneDocs/intune-azure/conditional-access/what-is-conditional-access.md

 ---
 # required metadata

-title: What is conditional access | Microsoft Docs
+title: What is conditional access | Intune Azure preview | Microsoft Docs
 description: Use this topic to learn about conditional access.
 keywords:
 author: karthikaramanms.author: karaman